bio-tools/biotoolsDocs/hangouts.rst

 **1) Workplan for importing public domain information on 11.152 tools from MyBioSoftware to bio.tools (HH, 5’)https://biotools.sifterapp.com/issues/356**

-Hans I and HH will produce a work plan to ensure a staged import of public domain info on the 11.152 tools from MyBioSoftware, so that the entries will appear progressively month by month, to be completed by end of 2017.
+HansI and HH will produce a work plan to ensure a staged import of public domain info on the 11.152 tools from MyBioSoftware, so that the entries will appear progressively month by month, to be completed by end of 2017.
 They will also plan the curation effort, which must take place in parallel.
-HH will ask for renewal of target for bio.tools entries at ELIXIR steering meeting (May 15) as current target (10.000 by end of 2017) will be reached ahead of time.
+HH will ask for renewal of volume and quality target for bio.tools entries at the next ELIXIR steering meeting (June XX) as current volume target (10.000 by end of 2017) will be reached ahead of time.

 **2) Agenda outline for Bio.tools pre-meeting in Odense, August 23 2017 (JI, 10’)**